 Some others said that these fossils had been placed in the Earth by the devil to tempt man to unworthy curiosity.
 They did not say that these were the fossils of some earlier or extinct species.
 On the other hand, some orthodox scholars said these were there because of nature imitating bones and shells’ shapes.
 Such-like answers by religious people, associating God’s name with these answers, gradually stoked the fire of resentment in the minds of rational people.
 In Bible, If the Age of Methuselah and others had not been so incredibly high, and religionists had not given an irrational explanation of bones found from under the Earth, most people would have, perhaps, continued to believe that the history of humankind is not older than about 5,000 years.
 But irrational and unbelievable explanations incurred the wrath or resentment of some people.

-In the seventeenth and eighteenth century, scientists believed that these bones were of some creatures whose species seemed tó have become extinct.
+In the seventeenth and eighteenth centuries, scientists believed that these bones were of some creatures whose species seemed to have become extinct.
 They began to ask why God allowed some of His animals to vanish?
 To this question, some Christians replied that these were the relics of the species that had failed to get aboard the Ark of Noah.
 But this too was no satisfactory answer, for the Bible says that God had asked Noah to bring aboard the Ark a pair of “every living thing of all flesh.”
 15

 Scientists began to speculate on the Age of the Earth.

 .Old Christian belief now began to be earnestly doubted.
 French Naturalist George Louis Lecture, the Count of Buffon, was the first to express his contradiction.
-He published in 1749 his book, “Theory of the Earth.”
+In 1749, he published his book, “Theory of the Earth.”
 In this book, he asserted: Ages ago, the Earth was a dislodged fragment of the sun, which gradually congealed in the chill of space.
 It was not until this fragment of the sun had cooled to a certain extent that life began upon it.”
 Buffon also remarked that the ‘six days,16 mentioned in the Old Testament connected with the work of creation of God’s world were six epochs 17 during which the Earth cooled and life on the continents emerged.
 To calculate how much time it was, Buffon heated two metal spheres and allowed them to cool.
-This way, he estimated that the Earth was.74,832 years old, and that it had cooled exactly enough 40,062 years ago to support life on it, and that, after 93,291 years after his time, the last of the remaining heat would ebb out, and the earthly life would perish.18
+This way, he estimated that the Earth was.74,832 years old, and that it had cooled exactly enough 40,062 years ago to support life on it, and that, after 93,291 years from his time, the last of the remaining heat would ebb out, and the earthly life would perish.18

-However, Buffon was severely criticized by theology professor at Sorbonne and was threatened that he would lose his post.
+However, Buffon was severely criticized by a theology professor at Sorbonne and was threatened that he would lose his post.
 Buffon yielded to the pressure of the Church and issued the following statement: “I declare that I had no intention to contradict the text of the scripture, that I believe most firmly all therein, related about the creation both as to the order of time and matter of fact.
 I abandon everything in my book, respecting the formation of the Earth, and generally all which may be contrary to the narrative of Moses.”19

 But this kind of attitude of the Church was arbitrary and objectionable.
 Rationalists resented this sort of reaction of the Church very much.
 However, the Church alone was not to blame.
 Buffon’s theory was based on the improved assùmption that the Earth was initially a part of the sun.
 Even if it be considered a correct assumption, no one can say with even a bit of certainty what the atmospheric temperature then was and what other factors played in cooling.
 Buffon’s attempt to give the Earth’s exact Age was a mere guess without knowing these factors.
 It couldn’t be called ‘Science.’
 However, Buffon was not the only scientist to believe that the Earth was initially a part of the sun.
 There have been many others; even today, many entertain this belief, though not based on proof.
 However, such guesses based on a little experimentation have been giving them the appearance of science.
 The credulous have accepted such statements over two centuries.